laravel-streams/streams-core/docs/services/asset.md

 	$asset->add('collection.css', 'prefix::path/to/asset.css', ['filter']);

-The Asset service uses a fluent API so you can chain as many methods as you like.
+The Asset service uses a fluent API so you can chain as many methods as you like. **Note that collections MUST include a file extension reflecting their desired output file extension.**

 Below is an example of adding multiples files to a single collection, combining those files and outputting a single file path with all the assets processed, combined and ready to go: